guidugli/ansible-role-sudo/README.md

     sudo_admin_group: admin

-Specify admin group that can run any command as root
+Specify admin group that can run any command as root.
+Recommended to create the group and assign the users before running this role to prevent errors.

     sudo_admin_password_required: true